Landing rays and ray Cannon-Thurston maps: Introduction

-In a certain sense, Example~\ref{eg-base} was hiding in plain sight.
-The pair $(K,H)$ does admit a Cannon-Thurston map.
-This example lies in the intersection of the examples covered in \cite{mitra-ct} and \cite{mitra-trees}.
-Further, the pair $(H,G)$ admits a Cannon-Thurston map \cite{mitra-trees}.
-Hence the pair $(K,G)$ admits a Cannon-Thurston map.
-Example~\ref{eg-base} asserts that, if we simply replace $K$ by $G_1 = K*\langle t \rangle$, then the pair $(G_1,G)$ fails to admit a Cannon-Thurston map.
-But only just.
-Let $\Gamma_{G_1}$ be a a Cayley graph of $G_1$ with respect to a finite generating set.
-For $\xi \in \partial G_1$ consider a semi-infinite geodesic ray $[1, \xi)_{G_1}\subset \Gamma_{G_1}$.
-Then for any $\xi \in \partial G_1$ the pair $([1, \xi)_{G_1},G)$ continues to admit a Cannon-Thurston map.

-We generalize Example~\ref{eg-base} in primarily three directions in this paper.
-For all these three classes, the ambient hyperbolic group $G$ is of the form $G= H*_QL$, where \begin{enumerate} \item $Q$ is a free group $\mathbb{F}_n$, $n\geq 2$. \item $L=Q*_\phi$ is a hyperbolic ascending HNN extension corresponding to a hyperbolic endomorphism $\phi$ of $Q$.
+In this paper, we shall consider three primary classes of examples of hyperbolic subgroups $G_1$ of hyperbolic groups $G$.
+In all of these, the ambient hyperbolic group $G$ is of the form $G= H*_QL$, where \begin{enumerate} \item $Q$ is a free group $\mathbb{F}_n$, $n\geq 2$. \item $L=Q*_\phi$ is a hyperbolic ascending HNN extension corresponding to a hyperbolic endomorphism $\phi$ of $Q$.
 (Note that $\mathbb{F}_2$ admits hyperbolic endomorphisms, but no hyperbolic automorphisms.
 Thus, for $\phi$ a hyperbolic endomorphism $n\geq 2$ suffices.
 For $\phi$ a hyperbolic automorphism, $n\geq 3$ becomes necessary.) \end{enumerate}